Feisty-Dinosaurs/Text-Encryptor/README.md

 # Secret-Messenger

-We have developed a computer application to send and receive messages with encryption so that it can't be spied by any stranger during transmission media over internet, because we are using a key to encrypt it which is only known to the sender and the receiver.
-This project will help us to avoid cyber threats to some extent.
-However, this project have some drawbacks, as anything can't be perfect.
-We have used gmail server to transfer messages from one person to another person through the internet, we'll try to expand it to other mailing servers in future.
-This project should be available on both the sender's and receiver's desktop for the transmission of message.
-However, it is not that much fast and effective as compared to other messengers available out there, but here our focus is security rather than social networking.
-Hence, it can be used for sending a confidential message to someone which you don't want that any third person can comprehend.
-It can't be used for chatting puposes, because this project is not effective for chatting where you want to send several messages in few minutes.
-We'll try our best to improve and add new features in our project in coming future.
+A computer application to send and receive messages with encryption so that it can't be spied by any stranger during transmission media over internet.

+Supported in Python 3.6

+# Features
+A key is used to encrypt it which is only known to the sender and the receiver.

+# Sample Run
+1. Download ZIP file for the repository/Clone the repository.
+Open the .py file in IDLE.
+2. Make a file encrypted_file.txt.
+Paste its path within '' in the function named open on line 42.
+3. Save and Run it.